lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 Now that we've deployed a basic web application, the next step is to configure it to provide the required functionality.
 Specifically, we need the web application to:

-- Establish a connection with the Unity experiment.
+- Establish a connection with the Unity experiment (GET request)
-- Assign a unique subject number to each participant.
+  - Assign a unique subject number to each participant as part of the GET request
-- Receive and store data from the Unity task.
+- Receive and store data from the Unity task (PUT request)

 All of this functionality is provided in the shared bottle_app.py script.

-[add details!!]

 Follow the steps below to configure your web application properly.